(Amazon UK link) |

 There are one or two places where I felt the writing became a tad too introspective; there’s a lot of heart-searching, and some of it feels a bit repetitive.
 But it wasn’t difficult to skim.
 There’s some ongoing romantic tension which I thought well done, on the whole; unfortunately when this is resolved, the author goes into intimate detail rather than gently closing the bedroom door.
 But, again, it was easy enough to skip a few pages.

 Perhaps the eventual capitulation of various minor characters is unrealistic, but it doesn’t matter too much.
-The ending ties up lots of ends a little too neatly, and the final paragraph seemed a little overdone… but eminently satisfactory.
+The ending ties up lots of ends a little too neatly, and the final paragraph seems a little overdone… but eminently satisfactory.
 It was obviously going to be a happy-ever-after story, so something of this nature had to happen sooner or later.

 On the whole I would recommend this if you like character-based women’s fiction with a lot more than a simple romance, and don’t mind some suspension of reality.
 It made ideal reading for what would otherwise have been rather a dull flight.
 As a free download for the Kindle it was excellent value too, although it is no longer available free.